Travel Info

 – Always keep a careful eye on the road.
 Cows, horses, jackrabbits and other critters may linger along the road.

-– Don’t park on the road shoulders of Highways 447 or 34.
+– Don’t park park on the road shoulders of Highways 447 or 34.

 – Don’t wait in Gerlach or Empire for the Burning Man event to open.